 In order to obtain the necessary documents to study in Germany, some requirements need to be met.
 The following information is very important, so please read carefully!

 Visa - to be applied for at a German Embassy

 Depending on your citizenship, you will need a Visa to enter into Germany.
 Students from EU-countries do not need a visa.
 All non-EU-citizens can check with the German Foreign Office whether they need a visa or not.

 Students from China and Vietnam need to have their visa applications approved by the Akademischen Prüfstelle (APS).

 Please note that there are different types of visa.
 In order to study in Germany for the degree, you will need a visa for a longer stay!

-To obtain a visa and a residence permit in Germany, you will need a financial statement that shows that you have access to at least 735 Euro per month.
-Starting from January 2020, this ampunt will rise to 853 Euro.
+To obtain a visa and a residence permit in Germany, you will need a financial statement that shows that you have sufficient funds per month.
+Starting from January 2023, this amount will rise to 934 euros.
 Some German embassies ask for a blocked account and that you pay a certain amount into it.
 While in Germany, you can then take out a monthly sum from this account.
 That way, at least the first year of your studies should be financially sound.

 Proof of Health Insurance

 In addition, to obtain a visa, you will need proof of health insurance in Germany.